redhat-sap/sap-commerce-operator/docs/README.md

     ./hack/package-hybris.sh <path to the SAP Commerce zip file>
     ```

-   3. Upload the `hybris.tar.gz` package to a nexus server that is accessible from your Openshift cluster.
+   3. Upload the `hybris.tar.gz` package to a Nexus server that is accessible from your OpenShift cluster.

+      In case you need to install a Nexus server in your OpenShift cluster, you can reference [here](https://github.com/redhat-sap/sap-commerce).

       <img src="images/nexus-example.png" width="1080">

 2. Create Hybris base image with operator

-    1. Navigate to `Installed Operators` in the Openshift web console
+    1. Navigate to `Installed Operators` in the OpenShift web console

     2. Select `Hybris Base` from the `Provided APIs` of the `SAP Commerce Operator`